 To make a late cancellation (within 24 hours of your appointment time), please call Reception at 416-736-2100 x 55134.
 Review our policies & procedures regarding late cancellations and missed appointments.

-In order to make your appointment as productive as possible, we encourage you to bring the assignment question(s), a printed copy of your paper (if you have begun to write) or any notes or drafting you’ve done, the course outline, and any relevant information about the course themes or readings.
+In order to make your appointment as productive as possible, we encourage you to bring the assignment question(s), a printed copy of your draft (if you have begun to write) or any notes or drafting you’ve done, the course outline, and any relevant information about the course themes or readings.

 We are happy to work with you at any stage of the writing process, even if you have not yet written anything.

 We will happily discuss grammar, punctuation, sentence structure, word choice, and verb tense.
 We will not make corrections for you, but will propose revisions in ways that support your development as an effective editor of your own work.
-We are not usually able to read student papers in their entirety within a single one-to-one appointment.
+We are not usually able to read student papers in their entirety within a single appointment.

 Come to see us at any stage in the writing process – you don’t need to have an essay written first.